The US is about to get a third coronavirus vaccine. Here's how it's different from the others - KRDO

 Moderna’s vaccine can be kept at about -20ºC, or about the temperature of a home freezer.

-In contrast, Johnson & Johnson’s vaccine can be kept at simple refrigerator temperatures, making it far easier to store and ship.
+In contrast, Johnson & Johnson’s vaccine can be kept at simple refrigerator temperatures for up to three months, making it far easier to store and ship.

 What they have in common